HuidaeCho/canopy/TECHNICAL_MANUAL.md

 2. The file names from the NAIP QQ shapefile with the reprojected prefix are used to as the outputs folder created to save the classified imagery is walked through.
-3. Conversion necessary as some AFE models used in feature analysis output TIFF files and some output shapefiles.
+3. Conversion necessary as some AFE models used in feature analysis output GeoTIFF files and some output shapefiles.
    1. If the file is a shapefile then it is converted to raster with classes 1 and 0.
-   2. if the file is a TIFF file is the values are reclassified from 1 to 0 and 2 to 1.
+   2. if the file is a GeoTIFF file is the values are reclassified from 1 to 0 and 2 to 1.
    3. If the file has already run through this function and has the appropriate prefix then nothing happens to it.
-4. Outputs are saved in the outputs folder with the prefix 'fr'.
+4. Outputs are saved in the outputs folder with the prefix `fr` (**f**inale **r**eprojected).

 #### `canopy.clip_final_tiles(phyreg_ids)`